carwyn987/Fitness_Masters_Project/Skin_Anatomical_Image_Dataset/README.md

  - original_images_concat - rather than spliiting on images, split on image and mask, so there are two folders only inside.
 This is used for the Simple training of the torchvision segmentation network.
  - via_custom_annotations... - provides supporting project documents for reloading current annotations and images into the VIA tool.
  - via_install - the base folder containing VIA scripts
  - maskGen.py - slightly modified version of the project from https://towardsdatascience.com/generating-image-segmentation-masks-the-easy-way-dd4d3656dbd1 which fixes a few issues with mask channels and dimensions (existing architecture assumed constant  square image size).
 This creates the image dataset in images/.
+Nonidempotent operation.
+Must delete all contents of images/ and copy all images into the newly empty directory.
- - maskGenSimple.py - same as maskGen.py, but formats outputs differently and in simple_image_config/ rather than images/.
+ - maskGenSimple.py - same as maskGen.py, but formats outputs differently and in simple_image_config/ rather than images/. simple_image_config/ directory must be deleted before this runs.
  - user_segment.py - depreciated self-coded segmentor.
 Idea was to use this to open an image, draw a mask, and save the mask.
 I found VIA before this was developed.